bozsahin/thebench/README.md

 YOU NEED:

 1. A terminal app.
-(All of the platforms listed above has one built-in.)
+(All of the platforms listed above have one built-in.)

 Window's native terminal is not the right one for TheBench, you'd need WSL in a windows system.

-You can start using WSL right off the shelf if you have Windows 10 upwards; check out <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Window's WSL</a>.

 2. A software installer.

 The standard installers
 in linux platforms are <code>apt-get, dnf, pacman, yum</code> or <code>brew</code> (macOS).
 These are the ones recognized by TheBench installer.
 They are built-in, depending on your platform, even under WSL.

+You can start using WSL right off the shelf if you have Windows 10 upwards; check out <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Window's WSL</a>.

-As things Apple go these days, you might be left helpless about things we take for granted in programming, for example community support and public software.
+As things Apple go these days, you might be left helpless about things we take for granted in programming, foYou can start using WSL right off the shelf if you have Windows 10 upwards; check out <a href="https://learn.microsoft.com/en-us/windows/wsl/install">Window's WSL</a>. r example community support and public software.
 You'd need external help.
 Brew is an external installer for such goodies in MacOS, which you can get from <a href="https://brew.sh/">brew home</a>.

 3. <a href="https://www.python.org/">Python 3.8  or above</a>